Mike Ford Preview, Player Props: Mariners vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 22nd in the league with a collective 8.5 strikeouts per nine innings.
+- The Rangers pitching staff ranks 22nd in MLB with a collective 8.5 strikeouts per nine innings.

-- The Rangers have the 16th-ranked team ERA among all MLB pitching staffs (4.29).
+- The Rangers have the 18th-ranked team ERA among all league pitching staffs (4.29).

 © 2023 Data Skrive.
 All rights reserved.